Genealogical Data

 • Cemetery Records [Searchable Database]

 In HRM (Halifax, Dartmouth and former Halifax County), we currently have 58 cemeteries with some 20,000 cemetery records in the searchable database.
 We have an additional 35 cemeterries in HRM with stone photographs which have not been published yet.
-By our count, the HRM region contains about 250 cemeteries in total with an unknown number of cemetery stones.
-We have recently initiated an HRM Cemeteries project to map those cemetery locations.
+By our count, the HRM region contains 241 cemeteries in total with an unknown number of cemetery stones.
+We have recently initiated an HRM Cemeteries project to map those cemetery locations, and start systematically conducting stone photography, transcription, and plot plans.

 • Census Information [Searchable Database])